seandstewart/bardly/pending/romances/cymbeline/uncut.md

 This gentleman, whom I call Polydore,
 Most worthy prince, as yours, is true Guiderius:
 This gentleman, my Cadwal, Arviragus,
-Your younger princely son; he, sir, was lapp’d
+Your younger princely son; he, sir, was lapp'd
 In a most curious mantle, wrought by the hand
 Of his queen mother, which for more probation
 I can with ease produce.